 How to price your product or service

 It can seem almost impossible to decide what to charge.
 That might also be what’s mostly keeping you from getting started.
 Depending on whether you are selling a product or a service you’re going to go about this a bit differently but there are some overlaps too so let’s start there.
 A great place to start is to think about what you make right now and potentially establish that as a minimum for how much your side hustle should pay.
 If you make $20 per hour now and there are extra hours available at your regular job then it’s way easier to just do that.
 In that scenario you probably don’t want to walk away with any less than $20 an hour because it would be a loss however for some personal reason you may want to accept less.
-For example I make $10 less per hour gardening than tutoring but I like the work more, I drive a shorter distance to do the work and there is less unpaid time between hours worked commuting from house to house and I’m not as skilled or qualified in that field.
+For example I make $10 less per hour gardening than tutoring but I like the work more, I drive a shorter distance to do the work and there is less unpaid time between hours worked commuting from house to house.
+I’m also not as skilled or qualified in that field.
 After considering everything in my life I’ve pretty much decided that my time is worth at least $25 an hour in general.
 Less than that and I’d much rather have the hour to myself.
 No matter what sort of side hustle you are establishing how much you want to walk away with each hour is a great way to start figuring out what to charge.

 For some side hustles not charging enough can even cause you to lose money.
 For example if you crochet hats for people and charge less than the yarn costs you’re not only not making money you’re actually giving yours away.
-So let’s figure out how to charge for a physical project you’re making.
+So let’s figure out how to charge for a physical product you’re making.
 For me this is what I had to do when I started selling buggy covers.
 I can easily make $35-40 per hour tutoring but I have to commute almost an hour each way to do it and sometimes people do cancel.
-Since I can work from home in my pj’s mostly when I feel like it I decided that I would be happy to get $25 an hour doing this work.
+Since I can work from home in my pj’s when I feel like it I decided that I would be happy to get $25 an hour doing this work.
 After making a dozen or so covers I realized that I can make about three in an hour.
 The next step is to establish a material cost per item based on sources and prices that will always be available.
 For me that was the local fabric store.
 Sometimes I do a bit better with sales or online bulk purchases but I always price my products with the material prices that I know I can always get.
 You may also want to pad the per unit price to compensate for selling your product wholesale to a potential reseller.

 For a lot of side hustles what you’re selling is your time.
 So how much do you charge for that?
 Think honestly about your skill level.
 If you have some skills and only plan to take on simple jobs for now you’ll have to undercut the average rate at least slightly.
 However you may be specializing in a niche you know really well.
 Say you are a graphic designer doing some work on the side with a mind to starting your own company.
 Maybe you’re the one who’s always assigned the most complex projects at work and that’s what has made you think about starting out on your own.
 If that’s the case then feel free to price yourself above the going rate.
 When I tutor I am able to charge a premium rate because I go to students homes.
 For parents that means no driving them to me, waiting and then driving them home again.
 So I charge about an additional $10 an hour for that.
 For three students a night 5 days a week that premium alone comes to $150 dollars or roughly 80% of my mortgage payment in grad school.
 Don’t be afraid to charge more for more if you’re worth it.